pvlib/pvlib-python/docs/sphinx/source/user_guide/weather_data.rst

 2. **Satellite data**:
-   These sources process satellite imagery (typically from geostationary satellites) to identify and classify clouds, and combine this with solar irradiance models to produce irradiance estimates.
+   These sources process satellite imagery (typically from geostationary satellites) to identify and classify clouds, and combine this with solar irradiance models and aerosol data to produce irradiance estimates.
 The quality is generally much higher than NWP, but still not as good as a well-maintained weather station.
 They have high spatial and temporal resolution corresponding to the source satellite imagery, and are generally optimised to estimate solar irradiance for PV applications.
-Free sources such as PVGIS are available, and commerical sources such as SolarAnywhere, Solcast and Solargis provide paid options though often have free trials.
+Free sources such as PVGIS, NSRDB, and CAMS are available, and commerical sources such as SolarAnywhere, Solcast, and Solargis provide paid options though often have free trials.

-   Satellite data is useful when suitable ground station measurements are not available for the location and/or times of interest.
+   Satellite data is useful when suitable ground measurements are not available for the location and/or times of interest.

 3. **Numerical Weather Prediction (NWP)**: